Pawsanie/Novelist/README.md

 In addition, writing your own game, almost from scratch, is quite interesting.

-:warning::warning::warning::warning::warning:<br>
-The code is in a state of refactoring.<br>
-Therefore, some information in the readme may not be relevant.<br>
-:warning::warning::warning::warning::warning: <br>
 :warning:Please note that some non-game features are not fully implemented.:warning:

 ## Disclaimer: